hecker1407/Minor-Progs/README.md

 # Minor-Progs
-A repo for my minor course
+A repo for my minor course programs